IFGS: the flagship event of UK Fintech Week

 Ambar Vitelli-Khosla

-After a two year break, IFGS returned to the City of London Guildhall as the flagship event of UK Fintech Week.
-With regulators, policymakers , Financial Services Institutions, Investors, Tintechs and more all under one roof, it was the perfect time to reflect on the incredible growth of the Fintech Industry in the UK, a year on from the Kalifa Review.
+After a two-year hiatus, IFGS returned to the City of London Guildhall as the flagship event of UK Fintech Week.
+Bringing together regulators, policymakers, financial services institutions, investors, and fintechs, IFGS 2022 was a testament to the incredible growth of the fintech industry in the UK, following the Kalifa Review.

 Get in touch with us